effordDev/sf-node-stripe/readme.md

 ENC_KEY, IV should be 128 bits (I used https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx)

-SECRET_HASH should be the hex value of the plain text value hashed.
+SECRET_HASH should be the hex value of the plain text value hashed. sfOrgId should be 18 digit.
+ALLOWED_01 most likely you want My Domain URL unless in commmunity.

      STRIPE_PRIVATE_KEY
      WEBHOOK_SECRET